libreksp/libreksp.github.io/beerware/beerware.md

 title: Home
 ---

-Here is all of the smaller, more "toy-like" projects in The Klondike Software Project.
+Here is all of the smaller, more "toy-like" projects in the Klondike Software Project.
 If it is in this category, it is under the KSP-version of the Beerware License.
 The original beerware license was created by Poul-Henning Kamp and read as follows:

 ~~~
     "/*